sskanukollu/HMRCTest/README.md

 Page Object Model with Page Factory.

 Observations:
-Cart value is refreshed to empty after logout nad login back.
+Cart value is refreshed to empty after logout and login back.
 This test is failed.